whodatninja/srp-client/README.md

   var srp = new SRPClient(username, password, bits);

   // 1.
-The client generates a random hex salt. var s = srp.randomHexSalt();
+The client generates a random hex salt. var salt = srp.randomHexSalt();

   // 2.
 The client calculates its verifier value. var v = srp.calculateV(salt);

   // 3.
-The client sends the username, salt and
+The client sends the username, salt and verifier to the server, which
-  // verifier to the server, which stores all three.
+  //    stores all three.

   </script>